The-mRu/Python-Django-/Day9/overview.md

-# Project Overview
+# Overview of Day9

-This project includes the following changes and implementations:
+This project includes the following changes :

 ## Updates to Templates